Krieger-m/Dungeon_Crawler_FX/README.md

 ### Preview
 <img src="images/preview.png" alt="Preview-picture of the main-window" width="300px" height="auto">
-preview of the inventory-screen will follow
+preview of the inventor-screen will follow

 ## v_06
 major changes... still struggling with the scene progression.